LogoLogo

 This is a 6" diameter, 2 " thick, engraved glass disc with a flat on the bottom so you can stand it on your desk and look at it - constantly.

-The Off Soundings Club (OSC) is a 500 member club without any land based facilities and has for 75 years run 2, 2 race off shore regattas.
-There is a Springs Series in early June out to Block Island on day one, and a race around Block Island on day 2.
-In September there is a Fall Series usually out to Shelter Island, NY, and then on day 2 a race out in Gardiners Bay.
+The Off Soundings Club (OSC) is a 500 member club without any land based facilities, was founded in 1933, and runs offshore regattas in southeastern New England.
+There is a Springs Series in early June from Watch Hill, Rhode Island out to Block Island on day one, and a race around Block Island on day two.
+In September there is a Fall Series with Race one usually from New London, CT out to Shelter Island, NY, and then on day two a race out in Gardiners Bay.
 In recent years there have been 125-150 boats racing in 10-12 classes, mostly PHRF.

-It must be mentioned here that, in this race with all 12 classes racing the same course, Marionette's was one of only 3 boats to finish under 4 hours, and her corrected time of 3:50.55 was the best corrected time for the entire 112 boat fleet Complete results can be seen by clicking here.
+Webmaster Note: It must be mentioned here that, in this race with all 12 classes racing the same course, Marionette's was one of only 3 boats to finish under 4 hours, and her corrected time of 3:50.55 was the best corrected time for the entire 132 boat fleet!
+Complete results can be seen by clicking here.

-Now for a few words on handicaps....You might want to fix yourself a strong drink here.
+Now for a few words on handicaps....You might want to fix yourself a strong drink here, maybe a double if you are not a Dolphin owner....
 And some might want to start with a visit to US Sailing's website on PHRF.
-Click here to go to it - http://www.ussailing.org/phrf/what_is_phrf.asp
+Click here to go to it.

 The eastern CT PHRF handicap for Marionette racing in a spinnaker class is 252.
 You can see a copy of her racing certificate by clicking here.
 It ordinarily would be 261 but she carries a 6 sec penalty for her outboard motor (stored below when racing) and a 3 second penalty for her 170% light air genoa.